Wrinkles - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 • Botox injections: Small doses of Botox are injected into specific facial muscles to temporarily paralyze them, reducing the appearance of wrinkles.
 Botox is effective for frown lines, forehead creases, and crow’s feet.
 Results typically take up to seven days and last for a few months, with repeat treatments required to maintain the effect.
 Possible side effects include headaches, droopy eyelids, and localized pain, swelling, or bruising at the injection site.

 • Chemical peels: This procedure removes the top layers of skin by applying a chemical solution, resulting in smoother skin as new skin grows back.
 Chemical peels may be done without numbing, but sedation is sometimes used for deeper resurfacing.
 Multiple sessions may be needed for noticeable results.
-Side effects can include scarring, infection, and changes in skin color, particularly for those with darker skin tones, who have a higher risk of long-term pigmentation changes.
+Side effects can include scarring, infection, and changes in skin color, particularly for those with brown or Black skin, who have a higher risk of long-term changes in skin pigmentation.

 • Facial fillers: Injectable fillers are used to plump and smooth wrinkles.
 Examples include calcium hydroxylapatite, poly-L-lactic acid, and hyaluronic acid.
 It may take 1 to 3 sessions to achieve the desired result, and touch-ups are generally needed every six months.
 Common side effects include redness, bruising, and temporary skin color changes, which usually resolve within a few weeks.

-• Deoxycholic acid injections: Deoxycholic acid is used to reduce fat under the chin, often referred to as a “double chin.”
-The injections dissolve fat cells, gradually reducing fullness.
-Several treatments may be required.
-Side effects include swelling, pain, numbness, bruising, and firmness in the treated area.
+• Deoxycholic acid injections: Deoxycholic acid is used to reduce fat under the chin.
+It is injected under the skin to break down extra fat cells, resulting in less fullness under the chin.
+Usually, several injections are needed for the best results.
+Side effects include swelling, pain, numbness, bruising, and hardness in the treated area.

-Generally, insurance does not cover cosmetic procedures, products, or surgeries.
 It’s important to discuss any potential side effects with your doctor, as many of these treatments can have them.
-Additionally, ask about their experience with patients of your skin tone and how many times they’ve performed the specific procedure you’re considering.
+Additionally, ask about their experience with patients of your skin tone and how many times theyve performed the specific procedure youre considering.